Mental Health Graduate Nurse Program

 Australian citizens and permanent residents may only apply.

-Applications for the Registered Nurse Graduate Program can be submitted via our careers website during recruitment (intake) periods and can be found at our vacancies page.
+Applications for the Registered Nurse Graduate Program can be submitted via our careers website during recruitment (intake) periods and can be found at our Careers page.

 - Apply via Epworth Careers to each division of interest